abatesaccs/LocalBusinessLookup/README.md

 ## Testing

   - In postman, send a post request to http://localhost:5000/users/authenticate.
-In the body of the call, enter:
+In the body of the call, in JSON format, enter:

         {
           username: "test",